timhettler/compass-flexbox/README.md

 ### Demo

-More examples can be found here: http://timhettler.github.io/compass-flex-box/
+Examples of common problems that can be solved with flexbox: http://timhettler.github.io/compass-flex-box/